Technocracy and Plutocracy, or, How Hugo Gernsback Would Follow the Money to the Two Cultures|

 There is ... a huge difference between the two.
 The Technician, as a rule, takes the output of the Scientists.
 The Scientist comes first, the Technician, second .... the scientist is more careful and knows his subject from the ground up, whereas the technologist is not so well versed in the theory.

-To understand Gernsback's other misgivings about technocracy, it is necessary to understand the full meaning of the term as it was used in the 1930s.
-In the midst of the Great Depression, technocracy referred only secondarily to the notion that society needed to be studied and governed scientifically; rather, its focus was what we can now safely describe as the crackpot economic theories of the aforementioned Gary Scott.
-As Scott would have it, the world's economic troubles stemmed solely from continuing reliance on the outmoded, inefficient, and irrational "price system," assigning a monetary value to objects, a system that was generating to ever-increasing debt and, according to Scott in 1933, was leading the world to a complete economic collapse sometime in the middle of 1934.
+To understand Gernsback's second misgiving about technocracy, it is necessary to understand the full meaning of the term as it was used in the 1930s.
+In the midst of the Great Depression, technocracy referred only secondarily to the notion that society needed to be studied and governed scientifically; rather, its focus was what can be properly described as the crackpot economic theories of the aforementioned Gary Scott.
+As Scott would have it, the world's economic troubles stemmed solely from continuing reliance on the outmoded, inefficient, and irrational "price system," assigning a monetary value to objects, a system generating ever-increasing debt and, according to Scott in 1933, leading the world to a complete economic collapse sometime in the middle of 1934.
 The only way to stave off disaster was to adopt instead the "energy system," assigning value to objects according to how much energy was needed to produce them.
 By one plan, a nation would first issue "energy certificates" to its citizens, representing an even division of the amount of energy generated by the entire nation, and the citizens would then spend their energy certificates on objects assigned different energy values depending on how much energy was employed to produce them.

 Here, while Gernsback allowed that "the present price system ... is certainly in need of change," he immediately added that "I doubt whether 'energy certificates' are going to be the solution of the problem."
 His lack of enthusiasm is easily understood: while some schemes proposed providing citizens with "energy certificates" of different value determined in some way by their individual productivity, the most common plan called for each citizen to receive exactly the same amount of energy value—in other words, communism.
 So to Gernsback, comfortably making a goodly amount of money, technocracy in this sense of the term represented nothing less than someone's hand reaching into his pocket.

 Thus, while Gernsback could briefly entertain the notion of placing genuine scientists, and not mere technicians, in control of society, he generally seemed to lack enthusiasm for any radical reforms.
 To understand Gernsback's ideal political system, one need only turn to his endlessly fascinating Ralph 124C 41+.
-While one of the world's ten greatest scientists, Ralph does not rule the world; instead, a conventional political figure, the Planet Governor, runs everything.
+While one of the world's ten greatest scientists, the novel's protagonist Ralph does not rule the world; instead, a conventional political figure, the Planet Governor, runs everything.
 Far from dominating his society, Ralph is in fact ruthlessly controlled by his government, which forbids him to smoke tobacco or do anything that might endanger his health; the poor man at times likens himself to a slave or prisoner.
 What Ralph does enjoy, however, is access to an endless expense account, since the Planet Governor gives Ralph anything he wants that might eventually lead to a beneficial new invention.
 In other words, under Gernsback's ideal system, scientists would actually have little power—but would get lots of money.
-In a sense, Gernsback accurately predicted the relationship between modern science, generously subsidized by, but firmly under the thumb of, other political and economic forces.
+In a sense, then Gernsback was accurately predicting the relationship between modern science and society, as scientists are generously subsidized by, but firmly under the thumb of, other government and business leaders.
 While the tight relationship between power, money, and science has led many to label contemporary society "technocratic" in one way or another, it must be emphasized that science and scientists are never really in actual control of things.

 Just follow the money.